SingularityIndonesia/SingularityBaseMobile/README_GUIDE.md

 Any instances such as Services should only exist within the `composeApp` module.

 ## Contextual programming.
-A library can requires an interface but never a context.
+A function can requires an interface but never a context.
 Library should not have business context.
 You can use the context wrapping method to pass the interface from an instance with context to the function.

 Example: